Hostels in Colombo: Our Top Six

 Dorm rooms from $10, private rooms from $35

-A brand new hostel in Colombo.
+One of the newest additions to hostels in Colombo.
 Part of the Hangover Hostels chain (the famous hostel in Mirissa and the one very next to the airport), their Colombo hostel is named the signature hostel.
 Located at the very end of Bambalapitiya with a few steps away from the sea, Hangover Hostels Colombo offers a spacious garden with outdoor seating facilities.
 And a modern lobby area with a minimalistic theme.
 You have free access to their kitchen and we think that’s a huge bonus.
 It’s no secret that culinary experiences bring people closer.
 Don’t hesitate to share your meal with a hungry looking backpacker who’s got a sad looking morning pastry from the little shop next door and two years later, you both, together, will be exploring the mysteries of tribal villages in Mongolia.
 Hangover Hostels are all about meeting people, sharing stories and making new friends.
 And we love that.

 Apart from that, the rooms here are spacious and clean coupled with good Wi-Fi.
 Each guest in dorm rooms is provided a spacious private locker which can fit your backpack easily and accessible only by a keycard lock.